mlutton/Amazon-ATDD-Kata/README.md

 This is a code kata written for teams that want to practice interacting with Cheezy's pageObject gem.

+Tip: Remember to use test gen to create your initial project structure.

 ## Feature #1 – Browse Homepage